RoninTech/ta-helper/content/van-life/van-is-for-sale.md

 - Adaptive cruise is great for long drives.
 We'll never own a vehicle without this again.
 - Big 8" Sync 3 Display makes navigating and reversing easier.

 The van has been completely insulated for sound and temperature using Noico sound deadening mat and 60 sqft of 3M SM600L Thinsulate.
 All door panels and headliners were removed for full coverage.
 Insulated flooring has also been installed with 1" XPS foam, 1/2" baltic birch plywood and vinyl flooring.
-A final touch on the flooring as the installation of the Ford HD scuff plate kit for side and rear doors.
+A final touch on the flooring was the installation of the Ford HD scuff plate kit for side and rear doors.

 The roof is setup for 400W of solar panels with 80/20 roof rails installed into the factory attachment points.
 Solar panels and mounting pieces are available and ready to be installed for purchaser at costs detailed below.